pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 This is where `:method_name` is either a symbol or an array of symbols corresponding to method names in your model.
 It’s useful if, for example, your page body is stored in a format as Markdown.
-You can have a method that renders Markdown as plain text and then send that plain text to Elastic Search.
+You can have a method that renders Markdown as plain text and then send that plain text to Elasticsearch.

 Note that your document can have more fields than those specified in your `settings` block, but they won't be indexed.